Here are some science questions from the Standards for Grades 2-5 to help you test your knowledge of the Next Generation Sunshine State Standards.

 Igneous

 No. Igneous rocks formed from magma or lava.
-That would have melted and destroyed the fossil shells.
-This is not an igneous rock. -
+The original rock was igneous, but it has been changed and is no long an igneous rock. -

 Sedimentary